jaybird1291/cyber/content/posts/fcsc2025/index.en.md

 ![](pictures/sms.png)

-Another route is Autopsy: ingest the backup with the **Logical File Analysis** module.
-Autopsy scans all files and, based on magic bytes, groups user-generated media (JPEG, PNG etc.) under **User Content Suspected** when the _path_ lives in `HomeDomain/Media/DCIM/...`.
+It can also be fed to Autopsy via the "Logical File Analysis" module.
+Autopsy scans all the files and, based on their headers (magic bytes), groups some of the media (JPEG, PNG, etc.) under the "User Content Suspected" tab, since the **Access Path** is located in ``HomeDomain/Media/DCIM/...``.
+It therefore considers it to be user content (photo taken or imported).

-Either way we isolate the attachment and read the ID.

 **Flag** : ``FCSC{511773550dca}``